jguida941/software-testing-handbook/software-testing/java/Module2.1-IMPROVED/README.md

-# Module2.1-SECURE: Fully Secured Spring Boot Application
+# Module2.1-IMPROVED (formerly `Module2.1-SECURE`)

-## ✅ Security Status: SAFE
+## ⚠️ Security Status: SIGNIFICANTLY IMPROVED (NOT FULLY SECURE)

-This is the **SECURE VERSION** of the Spring Boot application with all 162+ vulnerabilities fixed.
+This is the improved version of the Spring Boot application with **91 %** of the original 162 vulnerabilities mitigated. **15 residual CVEs** (4 CRITICAL / 8 HIGH / 3 MED) remain in Tomcat 10.1.31, which ships with Spring Boot 3.3.5.

 ---

 ## Security Achievements

 ### 🛡️ Vulnerability Remediation
-- **0 CRITICAL vulnerabilities** (was 21) - All critical issues resolved
+- **4 CRITICAL vulnerabilities remain** (was 21) – Tomcat 10.1.31
-- **~10-15 residual vulnerabilities** in latest library versions (was 69 HIGH)
+- **8 HIGH vulnerabilities remain** (was 69) – Tomcat DoS issues
-- **Significant reduction** from 162 total to ~10-15 minor issues
+- **15 total vulnerabilities remain** (was 162 total / 90 unique CVEs) – 91 % reduction
-- **Note**: Some vulnerabilities remain in the latest Spring/Tomcat versions - this is normal for production-grade up-to-date dependencies
+- **Note**: Upstream Spring Boot 3.3.5 does not yet expose Tomcat 10.1.35+, so these CVEs persist until the dependency is released.
-- **95%+ remediation rate** - Only low-impact issues in latest libraries remain
+- **91 % remediation rate** – Dependency-Check still fails because CVSS ≥ 7 findings remain

 ### 🔐 Security Features Implemented
 - ✅ Modern Spring Boot 3.3.5 (upgraded from 2.2.4)